timosalm/tap-operator-workshop/workshop/content/exercises/runtime.md

 command: tanzu service class list
 clear: true
 ```
-There are several Bitnami Helm charts for data services available which are pre-installed with TAP as examples on how you can define your classes for data services you want to provide to users of the platform.
-Those services can run everywhere, where Crossplane supports the provisioning, e.g. in a Kubernetes cluster or native on a public cloud.
+There are several Bitnami Helm charts for data services available, which are pre-installed with TAP as examples of how you can define your classes for data services you want to provide to users of the platform.
+Those services can run everywhere where Crossplane supports the provisioning, e.g. in a Kubernetes cluster or native on a public cloud.

 We can have a closer look at a service class to see available configuration options exposed by the platform operators.
 ```terminal:execute